LDurham89/LDurham89.github.io/README.md

 identical - albeit with the words in slightly different orders.
 The same is true when looking at the most common bigrams.
 While stopwords were removed from the text, if I were to repeat the project I would consider weighting the frquency of words by the number of reviews they appear in to get around this finding of the reviews being quite generic.
 Another point to note is that I was originally planning to doing sentiment analysis of the reviews using VaderSentiment in order to see how many positive reviews properties got in each city.
-However, this method is about 75% accurate, so I decided that using the review score sata in the 'listings' dataset would be simpler and produce more robust figures.
+However, this method is about 75% accurate, so I decided that using the review score data in the 'listings' dataset would be simpler and produce more robust figures.

 One of the most informative results in the project comes from mapping the properties, with colour coding showing the price band that each property